 - A reflective vest is always a good idea, even if you’re not in a roadway.

 - Metatarsal guards are a must.
-Either purchase metatarsal guards that can be laced into your existing work boots, or purchase work boots with the guards built in.
-This little know piece of PPE will save you from a broken foot if your jackhammer slips or moves in an unexpected way and lands on your foot.
+Either purchase metatarsal guards that can be laced into your existing work boots or purchase work boots with the guards built in.
+This little-known piece of PPE will save you from a broken foot if your jackhammer slips or moves in an unexpected way and lands on your foot.
 As a side note, metatarsal guards are mandatory for all field works at Balkan Sewer & Water Main Service.

 - Ear protection is vitally important to protect against the high decibel level of a jackhammer.
 Approved ear protection comes typically in 2 styles, either ear plugs or headphones.
 As both work perfectly fine, it’s really a question of your own preference.